Our Mission Statement:

 1301 Eagle Ave.

 Mrs. Ericka Bush, Principal, CIS

 Mrs. Bush attended Western Illinois University where she received a Bachelor of Arts with a major in English Education.
-She went on to attend Bradley University where she received a master's degree in Educational Leadership.
+She attended Bradley University where she received a master's degree in Educational Leadership.

 Mrs. Bush lives in Morton with her husband, Josh, and two daughters, Madyn and Blair.
 Madyn is in 4th grade this year, and Blair just started Kindergarten.
-Outside of school, I love spending time with my family and friends.
-My daughters are involved in dance, piano, and gymnastics, and I love watching them do what they enjoy.
+Outside of school, Mrs. Bush loves spending time with family and friends.
+Mrs. Bush’s daughters are involved in dance, piano, and gymnastics, and thost activities keep her family busy!

 Education Philosophy: All students can learn, and learning takes place at different times and in different ways for all students.
 Students are capable even if their progression of learning looks different than someone else’s.

 Social Emotional Health is a priority for students.
-Through building relationships, it is important for students to feel a sense of belonging.
+Through building relationships with peers and adults, it is important for students to feel a sense of belonging.
 Students should feel safe, valued, and respected at school.

 Ms. Kimberly Martin, Assistant Principal, CIS

 Ms. Martin graduated from Bradley University with a bachelor’s degree in Elementary Education in 2008.
 In 2009, she pursued a master’s degree in Curriculum and Instruction from American College of Education and graduated in 2011.
 In 2018, she continued her studies in education through American College of Education to obtain her Educational Leadership master's degree.